Resch17/my-array-functions/README.md

 # My Array Functions
+#### Aaron's Notes:
+- Console-logged implementations of my functions appear commented out in main.js for testing purposes.
+Un-comment each to see results in console.
 ## A JavaScript Exercise

 JavaScript [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) are a powerful tool for building complex applications.
 Along with the ability to store sequential data, the good people at [TC39](https://tc39.es/) have given us many useful array methods to make our lives easier.
 There are methods for modifying, looping over, transforming, sorting, querying and filtering arrays.